-- 21. I lived in a school house which was situated Constant and Constant and Constan - 22.
+- 21. I lived in a school house which was situated lived throughout the school campus, mainly in a housing area at one end of the school grounds.
+Other staff i.e. the House Staff, Housemaster/Mistress, their deputies, house matrons, all lived in the boarding houses.
+Other staff lived in their own houses in the local area.
+At one time all the teaching staff had to live on campus but a shortage of housing meant that the policy was changed. - 22.
 With regard to access to the children's residential areas all staff who worked in the boarding house would have access to these areas but the house staff had their own entrance which they tended to use.
 Access to the boarding house was via a locked door with a coded key pad.